libusb/hidapi/BUILD.cmake.md

 		add_subdirectory(hidapi)
 		```
 	- HIDAPI prints its version during the configuration when built as a standalone package; to enable this for subdirectory builds - set `HIDAPI_PRINT_VERSION` to TRUE before including HIDAPI;

+3) In a subdirectory build, HIDAPI _doesn't modify or set any of the CMake variables_ that may change the build behavior.
+    For instance, in a _standalone build_, if CMAKE_BUILD_TYPE or BUILD_SHARED_LIBS variables are not set, those are defaulted to "Release" and "TRUE" explicitly.
+    In a _subdirectory build_, even if not set, those variables remain unchanged, so a host project's developer has a full control over the HIDAPI build configuration.

 Available CMake targets after `add_subdirectory(hidapi)` _are the same as in case of [standalone build](#standalone-package-build)_, and a few additional ones:
 - `hidapi_include` - the interface library; `hidapi::hidapi` is an alias of it;